filesender/filesender/docs/known-installs.md

 If you want to add your FileSender installation to this list, send an email to filesender-dev@filesender.org or edit the file from [the FileSender Github repository](https://github.com/filesender/filesender/tree/master/docs) and create a pull request.

-## HE&R Community installations - Europe & Middle-East
+## NREN installations - Europe and Middle East

 | Country/Region|NREN/Org  | Service URL          | Known since| Last checked |
 | --- | --- | --- |---|---|